-5.7.9.3 Receiving ACKs
+5.7.9.4 Receiving ACKs

 - a.
 When an ACK is received it shall be checked for errors using its CRC. - b.
-When an ACK is received with a valid CRC, the data frames, FCTs, or broadcast frames that have a frame sequence number less than or equal to that contained in the ACK, taking into account the rollover of the frame sequence number at 256, so that the comparison of the frame sequence number is modulo 256, shall be removed from the frame retry buffer.
+An ACK is considered valid when it has a valid CRC and the polarity flag of its frame sequence number has the same value as the polarity flag of the transmit frame sequence counter. - c.
+When a valid ACK is received, all data frames, broadcast frames, and FCTs sent with a frame sequence number less than or equal to the frame sequence number in the ACK shall be deleted from the frame retry buffer, taking into account counter roll over effects (i.e. calculation is modulo 128).

-5.7.9.4 Receiving NACKs
+5.7.9.5 Receiving NACKs